lure-sh/lure/README.md

 ## Web Interface

-LURE now has a web interface!
-It's open source, licensed under the AGPLv3 (https://gitea.elara.ws/Elara6331/lure-web), and is available at https://lure.elara.ws.
+LURE has an open source web interface, licensed under the AGPLv3 (https://gitea.elara.ws/Elara6331/lure-web), and it's available at https://lure.elara.ws/.

 ---

 ## Repositories

-Unlike the AUR, LURE supports third-party repositories.
-Also unlike the AUR, LURE's repos are single git repositories containing all the build scripts.
-Inside each LURE repo, there is a separate directory for each package, containing a `lure.sh` script, which is a PKGBUILD-like build script for LURE.
-The default repository is hosted on Github: https://github.com/Elara6331/lure-repo, and information about its packages is displayed at https://lure.elara.ws/pkgs.
+LURE's repos are git repositories that contain a directory for each package, with a `lure.sh` file inside.
+The `lure.sh` file tells LURE how to build the package and information about it. `lure.sh` scripts are similar to the AUR's PKGBUILD scripts.

 ---

-## Dependencies
+## Acknowledgements

-As mentioned before, LURE has zero dependencies after compilation.
-Thanks to the following projects for making this possible:
+Thanks to the following projects for making LURE possible:

 - https://github.com/mvdan/sh
 - https://github.com/go-git/go-git